Only 125 Spots - Inaugural Event

 5

-Final leaderboard published, awards presented across all classes and overlays.
+Final leaderboard goes up, awards across all classes and overlays.

 Riders on a muddy trail in the forest